JakeStanger/filexplorer/README.md

   location / {
     proxy_pass http://localhost:5000;
+    proxy_set_header Host $host;
   }

   location ~ ^(/js)|(/css) {
      # empty block required to avoid proxying js and css
+     # proxying works but may degrade performance
   }
 }
 ```

+### Cloudflare

+Cloudflare's caching can cause issues, since filebrowser does some very non-standard things
+and delivers both HTML and raw content on the same endpoint.

+Caching must be disabled for the instance.
+This can either be done domain-wide, or on a specific subdomain/path using a page rule.